|

 storm damage has now been cleared, but there are several path closures going

-route between Simonsbath and Cow Castle is closed due to a collapsed bridge,
+cross-fields route between Simonsbath and Cow Castle is closed due to a

-basically meaning that the route is not viable until the bridge is
+collapsed bridge, basically meaning that the route is not viable until the

-footbridge near Hartford has also collapsed, affecting shorter walks A and
+small footbridge near Hartford has also collapsed, affecting shorter walks A

 steps down to Broad Strand are broken away.
 (4) Walk 17 (shorter walk).